-A bias voltage (2.0 or 2.5V, with a 3 K Ω source impedance) may also be driven onto this external microphone input, under software control.
-This may be used to power external electret condenser microphones, or used to sense whether an external switch is open or closed.
+A bias voltage (2.0 or 2.5V, with a 3 K $\Omega$ source impedance) may also be driven onto this external microphone input, under software control.
+This may be used to power external electret condenser microphones, or external passive sensors (such an external switch or thermistor).
 Due to the high impedance of the bias source, this input may safely be shorted to ground.

-An external voltage applied to this input is limited to between 0 and 3.5 V. Inputs exceeding this range may cause excessive current to flow through a protective diode.
+An external voltage applied to this input is limited to the range of -9V to +9V.
+Inputs exceeding this range may cause excessive current to flow through a protective diode.